 Begin your tour of Tokyo and immerse yourself into the local culture by spending the morning trying your hand at traditional Japanese drumming with a Taiko class, where you will learn how to beat the 'wadaiko' with 'bachi'.
 Later, stop by Meiji Jingu Shrine and continue to the vibrant district of Harajuku before stopping by the famous Shibuya Crossing.
-Finally, it's time for a uniquely Tokyo experience - the Robot Restaurant!
-This may not be everyone's cup of tea, but well worth the insight into modern Japanese culture.
+The remainder of the day is at leisure.

 Tokyo is a city that is always moving forward from the ever-changing skyline to the fashions and trends of the people who call it home.
 As modern as it may appear, behind the neon façade is a traditional soul that is easy to find amongst the old alleyways, temples and shrines of the Edo era.
 Sightseeing today begins with a stroll through the Imperial Palace East Garden and a visit to the observation deck of the 634m Skytree for views over the sprawling city below.
 You'll also stop by Sensoji Temple - Tokyo's oldest, and stroll along Nakamise shopping street.
 In the afternoon, explore the Edo-Tokyo Museum.
 Housed in the Ryogoku district of Tokyo, the museum powerfully illustrates Tokyo's past (known as Edo until 1869) right up to recent decades.